Item by item, toward

 Benchmarks in OpenEval

-EmoBench MMLU-Pro BIG-Bench-Hard LegalBench IFEval SALAD-Bench OpenToM GPQA BLiMP WildBench MATH TruthfulQA MedQA SafetyBench Hi-ToM SQuAD MMLU MuSR cultural-trends MS MARCO BBQ WorldValuesBench RealToxicityPrompts Omni-MATH CulturalBench Do-Not-Answer HumanEval
+EmoBench MMLU-Pro IFEval SALAD-Bench OpenToM XSTest XSum GPQA MoralBench WildBench TruthfulQA Hi-ToM BBQ CNNDM Omni-MATH CulturalBench Do-Not-Answer

-General Capability Reasoning Domain Expertise Language Ability Safety Social Intelligence
+General Capability Reasoning Domain Knowledge Language Ability Safety Social Intelligence

 Models in OpenEval

-OpenEval covers a growing range of open and proprietary models, with the number of models per benchmark ranging from dozens to thousands.
+OpenEval covers a growing range of open and proprietary models, with approximately 70 models per benchmark on average.

 OpenAI Anthropic Google Meta Mistral AI Other